Sandy Cohen (basketball): Green Bay (2017–2019)

 Due to NCAA transfer rules, Cohen was to sit out the 2016–17 season and would have had only one year of eligibility remaining.
 In October 2017, Cohen was granted an NCAA waiver, which provided an extra year of eligibility.
 Cohen's first appearance with Green Bay was on December 21, 2017 against Bowling Green State University, scoring 16 points and grabbing six rebounds.
 His redshirt junior season in 2017–18 saw Cohen increase his career high in points to 36, receive Horizon League Player of the Week honors for the week of February 22, and lead the Horizon League in steals (1.8 SPG) while ranking sixth in scoring with 17.1 points per game.

 His redshirt senior season, Cohen led the Phoenix in all statistical categories, set Green Bay's single-season scoring record at 666 points, and received multiple awards and accolades from the Horizon League and beyond.

 Professional career

-Maccabi Tel Aviv

 Cohen went undrafted in the 2019 NBA draft, and played for the Cleveland Cavaliers in the NBA Summer League, while also working out with the Minnesota Timberwolves and Indiana Pacers.
 On August 12, 2019, Cohen signed a four-year contract with Maccabi Tel Aviv of the Israeli Premier League.

-Beni Herzliya

-On July 14, 2021, Cohen was loaned from Maccabi Tel Aviv to Beni Herzliya, along with guard Dori Sahar.
-On July 8, 2022, he signed a 1+1 contract extension with Beni Herzliya.
+On July 14, 2021, Cohen was loaned from Maccabi Tel Aviv to Bnei Herzliya, along with guard Dori Sahar.
+On July 8, 2022, he signed a 1+1 contract extension with Bnei Herzliya.
+Cohen played with Herzliya through the 2023-24 season, and later signed with Hapoel Afula for the 2024-25 season, where he played for one season before joining Hapoel Tel Aviv.